Sauceforge/Saucery/Saucery.NuGet/README.md

 1. Parses the `.sln` file to discover all `.csproj` files
 2. Optionally adds `.csproj` files found on disk that are not registered in the solution (`--scan-unregistered`)
 3. Filters to projects with `<SauceryNuGetOptIn>true</SauceryNuGetOptIn>`
+4. Removes any projects listed in `--exclude-projects`
-4. Finds all `PackageReference` entries, skipping any listed in `--exclude-packages`
+5. Finds all `PackageReference` entries, skipping any listed in `--exclude-packages`
-5. Resolves the next version using `NuGet.Versioning`
+6. Resolves the next version using `NuGet.Versioning`
-6. Updates the `.csproj` file (preserving encoding and BOM)
+7. Updates the `.csproj` file (preserving encoding and BOM)
-7. Optionally updates `<PackageVersion>`
+8. Optionally updates `<PackageVersion>`

 ---